NikolasMarkou/blind_image_denoising/README.md

 In order to train such a model we corrupt an input image using several types of noise and then try to recover the original image

+* subsampling noise
-* normally distributed additive noise
+* normally distributed additive noise (same per channel / different same per channel)
-* normally distributed multiplicative noise
+* normally distributed multiplicative noise (same per channel / different same per channel)

 ## Image examples